aircallSolutionsEngineering/spreadsheets/README.md

 <br>👉 remove a user via the <a href="https://developer.aircall.io/api-references/#remove-a-user-from-a-team" target="_blank">Aircall Remove a User from a Team API</a>
 For this is needed to make a list of users and teams so that the Aircall API knows which Aircall User ID needs to be removed from which Aircall Team ID.
 Additionally, it is needed to have a table overview with users and teams on individual axes and have a specific cell value to use as trigger.

+The steps to create this Team Management Worksheet are as follows:
+<br>👉 <a href="https://github.com/aircallSolutionsEngineering/spreadsheets/blob/baseline/Microsoft%20Excel/syncUsers.ts" target="_blank">sync all Aircall users</a> via the <a href="https://developer.aircall.io/api-references/#list-all-users" target="_blank">Aircall List all Users API</a> to a worksheet
+<br>👉 <a href="https://github.com/aircallSolutionsEngineering/spreadsheets/blob/baseline/Microsoft%20Excel/syncTeams.ts" target="_blank">sync all Aircall teams</a> via the <a href="https://developer.aircall.io/api-references/#list-all-teams" target="_blank">Aircall List all Teams API</a> to a worksheet
+<br>👉 <a href="https://github.com/aircallSolutionsEngineering/spreadsheets/blob/baseline/Microsoft%20Excel/createTeamManagement.ts" target="_blank">create the team plan</a>, the table with the overview of all teams and users to a worksheet
+<br>👉 <a href="https://github.com/aircallSolutionsEngineering/spreadsheets/blob/baseline/Microsoft%20Excel/syncTeamManagement.ts" target="_blank">sync all the Aircall users per team</a> via the <a href="https://developer.aircall.io/api-references/#retrieve-a-team" target="_blank">Aircall Retrieve a Team API</a> to the team plan worksheet

 Microsoft Excel does not support cell change as a trigger for a script.
-The recommended solution is to connect the logIn_logOut script with a button in the worksheet.
+The recommended solution is to connect <a href="https://github.com/aircallSolutionsEngineering/spreadsheets/blob/baseline/Microsoft%20Excel/logIn_logOut.ts" target="_blank">the logIn_logOut script</a> with a button in the worksheet.
 In this particular script, the cell value needs to be `Logged In` or `Logged Out` and a button click to make the script trigger change in Aircall.